kmanoli/kmanoli/README.md

 🤖 I also explore how humans perceive and socially integrate digital minds and AI systems. → You can find more on this work on my OSF: https://osf.io/cqk4u/

-📫 How to reach me: manoli@cbs.mpg.de / k.manoli@fz-juelich.de / katerina@sentienceinstitute.org
+📫 How to reach me: manoli@cbs.mpg.de / katerina@sentienceinstitute.org